doofinder/php-doofinder/README.md

 To install the library you can download it from the project's [releases](https://github.com/doofinder/php-doofinder/releases) page or use [Composer](https://packagist.org/packages/doofinder/doofinder).

+Requires PHP 5.3 or later.
+Not tested in previous versions.

 ### Download Method

 Just include the provided `autoload.php` file and use: